smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/dynamic-variables/manipulation-commands.md

 #### A User Program Executes the LSAM GETDYNVAR Command

-A program can call the LSAM program GETDYNVAR, using the following syntax, where the value of the Dynamic Variable will be returned in the third parameter, or a non-blank error code may be returned in the first parameter.
+A program can call the LSAM program GETDYNVARR (the command driver for the GETDYNVAR command) using the following syntax, where the value of the Dynamic Variable will be returned in the third parameter, or a non-blank error code may be returned in the first parameter.
 Consider the following example from a Control Language program:

 **EXAMPLE:**
 ```